pyinstaller/pyinstaller/doc/source/Manual.rst

 --distpath=path_to_executable, -o path_to_executable
 	Say where to put the bundled app.
-	The default is a ``dist`` folder in the same location as the first script.
+	The default is a ``dist`` folder in the same folder as the first script.

 --specpath=path_to_spec_file
 	Say where to put the *name* `.spec` file.
-	The default is the same location as the first script.
+	The default is the same folder as the first script.

---buildpath=path_to_work_files
+--workpath=path_to_work_files
     Say where to put the |PyInstaller| log and work files for this run.
-    The default path is a ``build`` folder in the same location as the first script or spec.
+    The default path is a ``build`` folder in the same folder as the first script or spec.

 --clean
 	Tells |PyInstaller| to erase all log and work files before it starts.